-- 1) Regular checks are undertaken by Caretakers / Cleaning Team(s) 365 days per year which helps reduce the risk of arson. - 2) Restricted access to the premises by means of a door entry system. - 3) There is evidence of scorch marks to the front entrance door.
+- 1) Regular checks are undertaken by Caretakers / Cleaning Team(s) 365 days per year which helps reduce the risk of arson. - 2) Restricted access to the premises by means of a door entry system. - 3) There is no evidence of arson. - 4) The perimeter of the premises is illuminated by street and car park lighting only.

-- 4) The perimeter of the premises is illuminated by street lighting. - 5) There have been no reported fire incidents since the last FRA.
+5) There have been no reported fire incidents since the last FRA.